erdete01/Machine-Learning-Codes/README.md

-# Machine Learning example Codes by Gansaikhan Shur
+# Machine Learning example Codes by Gansaikhan Shur (TF, KERAS)

+I used TensorFlow and Keras